 We also raise black soldier flies.
 Why?
-Because the black soldier's larvae break down food waste even faster than red wigglers, and they make the perfect feed for our chickens helping to promote our circular zero-waste process.
+Because the black soldier fly's larvae break down food waste even faster than red wigglers, and they make the perfect feed for our chickens, helping to promote our circular zero-waste process.
 Black soldier fly larvae are loaded with protein and nutrients, making them a remarkable feeder insect for chickens, lizards, and fish.
-We sell them live and freeze-dried, by the pound, as pet food.
+We sell them as a feed stock, both live and dried.

 Pricing: (Call for availability)